ebukaracer/EzSaver/README.md

 ## Samples and Best Practices

-Check out this package's sample scene by importing it from the package manager *sample's tab* and exploring the scripts for the recommended approach for saving and loading data easily.
+After installation, use the menu option: `Racer > EzSaver > Import Elements` to import the prebuilt elements(prefabs) of this package, which will speed up your workflow.
+In the case of any updates to newer versions, use the menu option: `Racer > EzSaver > Import Elements(Force)`.

+Optionally import this package's demo from the package manager's `Samples` tab.

-*To remove this package completely(leaving no trace), navigate to: `Racer > EzSaver > Remove package`*
+To remove this package completely(leaving no trace), navigate to: `Racer > EzSaver > Remove package`

 ## Dependencies